Tuition and Fees

 - Pay In-Person

-To help you meet your expenses at MMC, we are pleased to offer a monthly payment plan through Nelnet Business Solutions.
-Through NBS you will be able to:
+To help you meet your expenses at MMC, we are pleased to offer a monthly payment plan with an enrollment fee of $25.

 - Pay in full immediately.